andreasmuelder/statecharts.online/index.md

 > Important: **Orthogonal states are not true parallel execution.**
 > They are evaluated **sequentially**, one after another, during each execution cycle.

 This design is intentional.
 Orthogonality is about modeling *logical concurrency*, not multithreading.
-You don’t have to deal with synchronization, race conditions, or thread safety — you just model separate, independent behaviors that **run side-by-side** from a conceptual point of view.
+You don't have to deal with synchronization, race conditions, or thread safety — you just model separate, independent behaviors that **run side-by-side** from a conceptual point of view.

 ---